nogibjj/IDS706_alejandroparedeslatorre_assignment2_pandas/README.md

 * `.devcontainer` for Githubcodespace

 ## Purpose of project
-The purpose of this project is to have a python template that includes a main.py file that has only one function called print_custom_message(name, year, month, day) that takes as input a Name and a birthday split as year, month and day of birthday.
-This function returns the age of the input in years and months specified in the main part of the file.
+The purpose of this project is to have a dataframe as input and then .
 I test this function with the help of the file test_main.py

 ## Preparation
 1. open codespaces